 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-An initial decision in selecting a diamond to buy is choosing its shape.
-There are a variety of options available, but two of the most popular are princess cuts and Asscher cuts.
+An initial decision in selecting a diamond is choosing its cut.
+There are many options, but two you might consider for your engagement ring are princess and Asscher cuts.

 The princess cut was developed in the late 1960s or early 1970s but became more popular two decades later.
 Now, it’s the second best-selling type of diamond behind round cuts because it’s the fancy shape that best competes with round in terms of brilliance.